afthdev/afthdev/README.md

 Hello There, My name is **Akbar Maulana Alfatih**.

-- 🔭 I'm a undergraduate student at State University of Jakarta.
+- 🔭 I'm a final year student at State University of Jakarta.
 My major is Computer Science.
-- 🌱 I’m currently working at *Amanah Corp.* as Mobile Developer.
+- 🌱 I have highly interest in Mobile Development and usually use Flutter and React Native Framework.
-- 💻 I'm currently learning React Native and Flutter.
+- 💻 I'm currently learning React Native, Flutter, Kotlin, Swift, and Laravel.
 - 📫 How to reach me: akbarma2002@gmail.com or my [Linkedin](https://www.linkedin.com/in/akbar-alfatih)

 ### Achievements